-Green Coffee is hot right now.
-We hear it’s got all these superpowers: it’s a beauty aid, a digestive aid; helps you manage weight, stays young, be more relaxed.
-With such hype, who wouldn’t want to drink green coffee?
+Green Coffee is in trends right now.
+We hear it’s got all these superpowers. it’s a beauty aid, a digestive aid, helps you manage weight, stays young, be more relaxed.
+With such hype, who wouldn’t want to try green coffee extract taste?

 What is Green Coffee?